AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 - A 3D avatar from [ReadyPlayerMe](https://readyplayer.me/)

 ## Agora + MediaPipe project
-To keep this guide concise, I'm assuming you have some understanding of how to implement the Agora Video SDK into a web-app.
-If you dont, check out my guide on [ Building a Group Video Chat Web App](https://medium.com/agora-io/a-simple-approach-to-building-a-group-video-chat-web-app-0b8a6cacfdfd).
+To keep this guide concise, I assume you understand how to implement the Agora Video SDK into a web app; if you don't, check out my guide on [ Building a Group Video Chat Web App](https://medium.com/agora-io/a-simple-approach-to-building-a-group-video-chat-web-app-0b8a6cacfdfd).

 To get started, download the [demo project](https://github.com/digitallysavvy/agora-mediapipe-readyplayerme).
-With the code downloaded, navigate to the project folder in the terminal and use `npm` to install the node pacakges.
+With the code downloaded, navigate to the project folder in the terminal and use `npm` to install the node packages.

 ```bash
 git clone git@github.com:digitallysavvy/agora-mediapipe-readyplayerme.git